Transatlantic Seminar Series

 All are welcome to attend.
 The Seminar (usually) meets weekly in Seminar Rooms 1+2, Chrystal Macmillan Building.

-** THE SCHEDULE FOR AUTUMN 2017 CAN BE FOUND here **.
+** THE SCHEDULE FOR AUTUMN 2018 CAN BE FOUND HERE**.

-Two special seminars that were held n September 2017 might be noted:
+Two special seminars that were held in 2017 might be noted:

 21 Sept 17: G. John Ikenberry (Princeton University) 'The End of the Liberal World Order?' was delivered as the Montague Burton Lecture in the Playfair Library; was also a featured event at the annual conference of the US Foreign Policy Working Group of the British International Studies Association held at the University 21-22 Sept.
 The lecture was recorded for a webcast and can be viewed here.